LOOK BACK IN ANGER

 Alison is proper in her speech, nonjudgmental and non-commi ttal.
 Helena is very proper and conventional and so is her speech.
 Colonel Redfern is calm and reflect ive.
 Cliff is humble and his Welsh accent is clearly understood from his speech.

-The following are the fict ional characters and their roles in the play.Jimmy Porter:
+7. Examining the major characters and their roles in the play

 His Roles: